-In the modern fashion industry, a new trend of ‘One Size fits all’ clothing has picked up steam.
+In the modern fashion industry, a new trend of ‘One Size fits all’, off the rack clothing has picked up steam.

 The concept is that stores sell clothes and needs to stock only a single size in their outlets.
 These suits are called off the rack and fall under the category of Fast fashion.

-They are able to save money as production can focus on the different range of sizes.
-These stores then force customers to wear this one size fits all clothes with mixed results.
-The best fit is standard with the ideal body type based on the store’s preferences.
-This mentality can lead to image and self-confidence depreciation issues for customers.
-Customers often find out that trying these off the rack suits are trying on doesn’t fit them in a flattering way.
-This leads to them thinking that their physique is outside the norm and therefore not healthy.
+They are able to save money as production can focus on a different range of sizes.
+Then, these stores force customers to wear this one size fits all clothes with mixed results.
+As a result, the best fit is standard with the ideal body type based on the store’s preferences.
+Often, this mentality can lead to image and self-confidence depreciation issues for customers.
+Customers often find out that these off the rack suits don’t fit them in a flattering way.
+Thus, it leads to them thinking that their physique is outside the norm and therefore not healthy.

 Wearing a suit is meant to show professionalism and exude confidence.
-The onset of one size fits all suiting can as quickly do the opposite, make people feel uncomfortable and impact their self-esteem.
-These suits cannot account for the small details of the full canvas suit that make it fit perfectly.
+However, one size fits all suiting can do the opposite, make people feel uncomfortable and impact their self-esteem.
+These suits cannot account for the small details of the full canvas suit that makes it fit perfectly.
 In the face of these developments wearing a well fitted/bespoke suit becomes even more of a standout.
-Accounting for the type of shoulders, the stance of the customer, their abdomen size and type of chest is critical in the fitting of the suit.
+Accounting for the type of shoulders, customer’s stance, their abdomen size, and type of chest is critical in the fitting of the suit.

-As someone who has worn both ill-fitted off the rack suits and a perfectly fitting bespoke suit, I can say for sure that wearing a bespoke suit is like a rush.
+As someone who has worn both ill-fitted off the rack suits and a perfectly fitting bespoke suit, I can confirm that wearing a bespoke suit is like a rush.
 The increase in confidence lets one act in a whole new way.